 The important thing about confidence in speaking is that it is also contagious.
 If we appear confident in what we are saying then our audience is more likely to have confidence in us.
 I agree that the appearance of confidence isn’t the same as having confidence, but I do believe that confidence is contagious.
-If you convey confidence to your audience (event it’s appearance) then that will be reflected back to you, and your actual confidence will be boosted.
+If you convey confidence to your audience (even it’s appearance) then that will be reflected back to you, and your will feel your confidence grow.
 It’s a beautifully virtuous circle.

-Confidence can certainly be developed, generally through techniques and practise, supported by the knowledge that you have tools you need for content and conveyance of your message.
-For fans of Harry Potter it is much like the time he used the patronus spell. he could do it simply because he saw his future self doing it.
+You can develop your confidence through techniques and practise, supported by the knowledge that you have the tools you need for content and conveyance of your message.
+For fans of Harry Potter, remember the time he used the patronus spell: he knew he could do it simply because he saw his future self doing it.
 Confidence is a magic all of it/s own.

 The critical C?

 Really good speakers tend to have mastered all three C’s to some extent, however it’s less universal than you may think.
-Low quality content is often expertly conveyed with confidence and most of us don’t notice until we are asked “What did they actually say?”
-Some speakers lack confidence and may convey things poorly but have content so compelling that we are willing to listen, particularly if we believe it will make or save us money. .
+Low quality content can be expertly conveyed with confidence and most of us don’t notice until we ask ourselves “What did they actually say?”
+Some speakers lack confidence and may convey things poorly but have content so compelling that we are willing to listen, particularly if we believe it will make or save us money.

 Working on the three C’s is the key to better communication.
 I believe that each of us have the potential to develop the three C’s and when we dig down into the ‘good speaker’, ‘bad speaker’ idea it’s within these 3 C’s that we’ll find the answer.